dangn511/coco_with_tagly/README.md

 ### TODO

-Display only annotation-type categories in the img annotation screen
+~~Display only annotation-type categories in the img annotation screen~~

-Figure out what happened with drag select
+~~Figure out what happened with drag select~~

+Edit images to add attributes: batchAnnotated, batchCategories

 Allow editing categories from the batch tagging screen